Utshaw/JAVA/README.md

 ### Shortcuts
 - Ctrl+Alt+L to reformat code (resolves indenting problems)

+## Packages
+- Simple containers that groups related java elements
+- package name must be unique
+- only lowercase
+- Two types of packages: built-in , user defined
+### Built-in packages
+- Prewritten packages included into Java
+- Can't be seen in the filesystem
+- starts with `java.`
+### User defined packages
+- Defined by developers
+- Can be seen in the file system
+- starts with custom words
+### Import package
+- `import com.imdb.database.*;` // imports all classes & elements inside that package
+- `import com.imdb.database.OscarMoviesDataProvider;`  // imports only OscarMoviesDataProvider class
+- Better to not import all

 ## Data types
 ### Primitive data types
 #### int 4 bytes